nickspoons/vim-sharpenup/README.md

 endfunction
 ```

-Here's an example that makes use of [vim-eunuch](https://github.com/tpope/vim-eunuch)'s `:Move` command, which takes care of most of the details in the previous example:
+Here's an example that makes use of [vim-eunuch](https://github.com/tpope/vim-eunuch)'s `:Move` command, which takes care of most of the details in the previous example and is OS-agnostic:

 ```vim
 function!
 MoveAfterProjectRename(newname, oldname, project_dir)